manjunath-8/Wireless_Alerting_System/README.md

 - **Google_Sheets_App_Script**
 This subdirectory contains the Google Sheets App Script code, which is used to track efficiency and log machine errors in a Google Sheet.

-- **3D Models**: STL files for 3D printing the custom-designed case for the electronics.
+### PCB Design Files
-- **PCB Design Files**: Schematic and layout files for the custom PCB design, including BOM (Bill of Materials) and Gerber files for manufacturing.
+Schematic and layout files for the custom PCB design, including BOM (Bill of Materials) and Gerber files for manufacturing.

+### Fusion360
+STL files for 3D printing the custom-designed case for the electronics.

+**Note:** Refer PPT, Report, Poster for other details.

-# Setting Up Arduino IoT Cloud
+## Setting Up Arduino IoT Cloud

-## 1. Adding Devices and Programming with Arduino IoT Cloud
+### 1. Adding Devices and Programming with Arduino IoT Cloud

 1. **Create an Account and Setup**
    - Sign up for an Arduino IoT Cloud account if you haven't already.